 Northfield, VT 05663

-Norwich University is a privately run, not for profit institution, located in Northfield, Vermont.
+Norwich University is a private, not for profit institution, located in Northfield, Vermont.
 It offers both undergrad and graduate degree programs.

 |Campus LocaleTown: Distant|

 |Religious Affiliation -|

 |Business ModelNot for Profit|